mbroz/cryptsetup/FAQ.md

   03) Creating your own initrd

   The two examples below should give you most of what is needed.
 This is tested with LUKS1 and should work with LUKS2 as well.
-If not, please let me know.

   Here is a really minimal example.
 It does nothing but set up some things and then drop to an interactive shell.
 It is perfect to try out